Understanding the Phases of Cloud Migration for Businesses

 b.
 Perform Delta Migration

-Once the migration is successful, decommission the source cloud environment.
+Once the migration is successful, plan whether it will be beneficial for your organization to decommission the source cloud environment.
 This includes terminating licenses and ensuring no data remains in the source environment.
 Proper decommissioning helps optimize costs and streamlines the cloud infrastructure.

 Conclusion

-By understanding and following the stages of cloud migration, businesses can ensure a smooth and successful transition to the cloud.
-Each phase mitigates risks, optimizes performance, and minimizes disruptions.
+By understanding and following the stages of cloud office migration, businesses can ensure a smooth and successful transition.
+Ensure to mitigate risks, optimize performance, and minimize disruptions in every phase of the migration.